 MMKP approximation.
 Many problems similar to the hardware/software co-design problem presented in this paper have been solved with MMKP techniques.
-In multimedia systems, determining the quality settings that maximize the value of a series of data streams has been modeled as an MMKP problem [23, 20].
-Other usages of MMKP include meta-scheduling for grid applications [28], optimally selecting design features for software product-lines [29], and bookahead request scheduling [7].
+In multimedia systems, determining the quality settings that maximize the value of a series of data streams has been modeled as an MMKP problem [23].
+Other usages of MMKP include meta-scheduling for grid applications [33].
 A number of excellent heuristic approximation algorithms, such as M-HEU [2] and C-HEU [2], with near optimal results have been devised.